-Implementation of New Medication Label Standards in Wisconsin
+Phase 2 (pilot): Implementation of New Prescription Medication Label Standards in Wisconsin

-In January 2016, Wisconsin Health Literacy began a two-year project to implement new prescription medication labels in Wisconsin.
+In January 2016, Wisconsin Health Literacy (WHL) began a two-year project to implement new prescription medication labels in Wisconsin.
 This project is funded through the Healthier Wisconsin Partnership Program of the Advancing a Healthier Wisconsin Endowment, stewarded by the Medical College of Wisconsin.
 The project was completed in December 2017.

 In Wisconsin, 68.8 million prescriptions were filled in 2014, and over 50% of the 4 million adults ages 21 to 74 took at least one prescription monthly.
 Misunderstanding and incorrect medication use is linked to non-adherence, which has been associated with a 20% greater risk of hospital readmission.
 Of adults, 75% can’t fully identify a prescription’s reason for use, and, therefore, often do not use medication as prescribed.
 Seniors, who use the most medications, have a significantly greater risk of misunderstanding labels leading to allergic reactions, falls, and even death.

-The project focuses on systems change: successful implementation of new labels in 52 pilot pharmacies will be a catalyst for broader statewide change.
-While voluntary, the anticipated health benefits, patient satisfaction and medication adherence in the pilot pharmacies will position the change as imperative for others.
-Wisconsin Health Literacy, a division of Wisconsin Literacy, Inc. will lead the project in conjunction with MCW academic partner Kenneth D. Schellhase, MD, MA, MPH, Professor, Family and Community Medicine.
-Additional collaboration will be offered by Hayat Pharmacy, Hometown Pharmacy, UW Health Pharmacies, Forward Pharmacy and Fitchburg Family Pharmacy, as well as the Pharmacy Society of Wisconsin, the UW Patient and Community Engagement Center, UW School of Pharmacy, and others.
+WHL, a division of Wisconsin Literacy, Inc. led the project in conjunction with Medical College of Wisconsin academic partner Kenneth D. Schellhase, MD, MA, MPH, Professor, Family and Community Medicine.
+Additional collaboration was offered by the pilot pharmacies: Hayat Pharmacy, Hometown Pharmacy, UW Health Pharmacies, Forward Pharmacy and Fitchburg Family Pharmacy, as well as the Pharmacy Society of Wisconsin, the UW Patient and Community Engagement Center, UW School of Pharmacy, and others.

-- Create new labels based on United States Pharmacopeia guidelines at 64 pharmacies in 5 pharmacy systems.
+- Adopted new labels based United States Pharmacopeia guidelines at 64 pharmacies in 5 pharmacy systems.

-- Increase awareness of new labels through communication and outreach activities.
+- Increased awareness of new labels through communication and outreach activities.

-- Hold Prescription Medication Labeling Summit in April 2017.
+- Held Prescription Medication Labeling Summit in April 2017.

 For more information, contact Steve Sparks, Health Literacy Director: email@example.com